The care of transgender patients by GPs

 It is the practice’s responsibility to ensure both that the patient understands the limitations of any national screening service and that the patient’s screening results are managed locally with appropriate confidentiality and consent.

 Good medical practice and the GMC’s prescribing guidance state that while doctors must recognise and work within the limits of their competence, they must work in partnership with patients and consider what treatment is likely to meet their needs, and must work with colleagues in the ways that best serve patients’ interests.
+Doctors should seek information or advice from the clinician who is sharing care responsibilities for the patient or from another experienced colleague if in doubt about their own competence to take responsibility for a patient’s ongoing care.

-GMC guidance states that “one way in which you might consider providing support to your patient is by issuing a ‘bridging prescription’”, which is “a temporary prescription of endocrine treatment that can be issued by a GP”.
+GMC guidance states that “one way in which you might consider providing support to your patient is by issuing a "bridging prescription’”, which is “a temporary prescription of endocrine treatment that can be issued by a GP”.

 However, GPs must consider local policy requirements and obtain the advice of a specialist service provider or an experienced colleague before issuing a bridging prescription.

-The GMC seek to reassure doctors who wish to prescribe for their transgender and gender diverse patients that it would not be against their guidance to so issue a bridging prescription.
+The GMC seeks to reassure doctors who wish to prescribe for their transgender and gender diverse patients that it would not be against their guidance to issue a bridging prescription.
 Equally, they are clear that their guidance does not oblige doctors to do so if they do not feel that prescribing would be of overall benefit to a patient.

-In relation to medicines unlicensed for this use, the GMC states that:
+Prescribing medicines outside their licenceIn relation to medicines unlicensed for this use, the GMC states that:

-• GPs can prescribe unlicensed medicines following the steps set out in its Prescribing guidance.
+- GPs can prescribe unlicensed medicines following the steps set out in its prescribing guidance

-• GPs must take care to discuss the risks and benefits of treatment with the patient.
+- GPs must take care to discuss the risks and benefits of treatment with the patient

-• GPs should collaborate with experienced colleagues to provide care that best serves patient needs.
+- GPs should collaborate with experienced colleagues to provide care that best serves patient needs.

+Doctors must make the care of their patients their first concern and always provide a good standard of practice and care.
 The GMC states that GPs must collaborate with a gender specialist service, and this may include prescribing medicines on their recommendation and/or following their recommendations for safety and treatment monitoring (taking into account local arrangements, such as Shared Care Agreements or Enhanced schemes).

-The GMC confirms that doctors are not obliged to follow the recommendations of those working for a specialist service provider who are unable to demonstrate they are suitably qualified.
-However, in these circumstances, it is not acceptable simply to refuse to treat a patient, and doctors must communicate with the patient and more experienced colleagues or service leads to ensure they make the care of the patient their first concern and provide a good standard of practice and care.
+The GMC states that it is not acceptable simply to refuse to treat a patient, and doctors must communicate with the patient and more experienced colleagues or service leads to ensure they make the care of the patient their first concern and provide a good standard of care.

 The future

-1. Gender Recognition Act (2004)
+2. Gender Recognition Act (2004)

 3. GMC transgender healthcare guidance

-5. Screening guidance for transgender patients for England, Scotland, Wales and Northern Ireland.
+4. Screening guidance for transgender patients for England, Scotland, Wales and Northern Ireland.

 This page was correct at the time of publication.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.